ambarish-prakash/ambarish-prakash.github.io/_projects/2024-10-10-find-the-fox-solution.md

 <div style="display: grid; grid-template-columns: 150px auto; gap: 10px;">
   <img src="{{'/assets/img/ftf/cover.jpg' | relative_url }}" alt="Cover" style="width:150px; height:200px;">
-  <p>For those of you who have not heard of it, let me be the one to introduce you to the amazing book 'Find The Fox', by Alex Cheddar.
+  <p>For those of you who have not heard of it, let me be the one to introduce you to the amazing book 'Find The Fox', by <a href="https://alexcheddar.com">Alex Cheddar</a>.
 Its basically a 200 page word search where in all the pages, there is only ONE 3 letter word to find haha.
 Alex describes the hunt as 'finding a needle in a haystack, if the haystack was made entirely of needles.' and I couldn't think of a more apt description.</p>
 </div>